BPHL-Molecular/flisochar_wf/README.md

 ```
 nextflow run flisochar_wf.nf --lr_type pcb --lreads 'LRdata/*.fastq.gz' --sreads 'SRdata/*_{1,2}.fastq.gz' --asb_tool canu --genomeSize 3.5m --outdir flisochar_test01
 ```
-### Kraken Maxi database
+### Maxikraken2 Database
-The worflow supports kraken maxidabase if you want to maximize Kraken percentage.
-However, users outside of the cluster HPG need to download krakenmaxi database [here](https://lomanlab.github.io/mockcommunity/mc_databases.html)
-You will provide the path(where up dowloaded DB) and the name within the path (--kradb "/YOUR_PATH/kraken_databases"  --krdbName "maxikraken2_1903_140GB" ) when use the maxidatabase.
+The flisochar_wf.nf worflow supports the maxikraken2 dabase if you want use it to maximize Kraken percentages.
+However, users outside of the cluster HPG need to download maxikraken2 database from [here](https://lomanlab.github.io/mockcommunity/mc_databases.html).
+You will provide the path(where you downloaded the DB) and the name within the path (--kradb "/YOUR_PATH/kraken_databases"  --krdbName "maxikraken2_1903_140GB" ) when use the maxikraken2 database.

+### Flisochar_wf Ouput
+Flisochar_wf ouputs seven directories refecting the worklow's features.
+(1) amrfinder  (2) ani_out  (3) annotation  (4) assemblies  (5) quality_control  (6) quast_out  (7) species-identification

-### Author: Tassy J. Bazile
+### Author: Tassy J-S. Bazile